asjadnaqvi/asjadnaqvi.github.io/_pages/shelscape.md

 SHELScape is part of a broader research agenda aimed at understanding the complexity of climate-related risks:

-1. Earlier work (e.g., Naqvi & Rehm 2014; Naqvi 2017) used agent-based geo-simulations to analyze how natural disasters create distributional impacts in low-income economies.
+1. Earlier work {% cite NaqviRehm2014 %}{% cite Naqvi2017 %} used agent-based geo-simulations to analyze how natural disasters create distributional impacts in low-income economies.

 2. Studies on breadbasket failure risks combined copulas with multilayer ABMs to assess how correlated climate shocks can destabilize global food systems.